apacheignite/documentation/basic-concepts/clients-vs-servers.md

   "title": "Overview"
 }
 [/block]
 Ignite has an optional notion of **client** and **server** nodes.
 Server nodes participate in caching, compute execution, stream processing, etc., while the native client nodes provide ability to connect to the servers remotely.
-Ignite native clients allow to use the whole set of `Ignite APIs`, including near caching, transactions, compute, streaming, services, etc. from the client side.
+Ignite native clients allow using the whole set of `Ignite APIs`, including near caching, transactions, compute, streaming, services, etc. from the client side.

 By default, all Ignite nodes are started as `server` nodes, and `client` mode needs to be explicitly enabled.
 [block:api-header]